-- · Understanding of variable expressions and solving equations. - Students will develop problem-solving strategies using algebraic concepts. - Familiarity with the coordinate plane and linear equations. - · Understanding of factoring and applications of factoring in solving equations ALGEBRA I (4001) Grades 9 Level - Academic Full Year - 5 credits This course is designed for those students who have not successfully completed the NJ State standards for Algebra.
+- Understanding of variable expressions and solving equations. - Students will develop problem-solving strategies using algebraic concepts. - Familiarity with the coordinate plane and linear equations. - Understanding of factoring and applications of factoring in solving equations ALGEBRA I (4001) Grades 9 Full Year - 5 credits This course is designed for those students who have not successfully completed the NJ State standards for Algebra.
 It will provide the student with an in-depth instruction, a fast pace of instruction and a cooperative learning environment.
 The student must have self-motivation and the ability to comprehend reading materials.
 This course is an introduction to a more abstract and generalized form of mathematics than arithmetic.
 At the completion of the course the student will understand the operations with algebraic symbols, elementary set theory, solution of linear equalities and inequalities, graphing algebraic functions and relationships, elementary statistics and probability.
 Problem-solving and critical thinking are emphasized throughout the course, along with the application of the scientific calculator.
 Proficiencies:

-- · Understanding of variable expressions and solving equations. - · Students will develop problem-solving strategies using algebraic concepts. - · Familiarity with the coordinate plane and linear equations - · Understanding of factoring and applications of factoring in solving equations ALGEBRA I (84001) Grades 9, 10 Level - Resource Full Year - 5 credits Prerequisite: Recommendation by the Child Study Team Algebra I 8431 is a resource center replacement class that is taught in the resource center program.
+- · Understanding of variable expressions and solving equations. - Students will develop problem-solving strategies using algebraic concepts. - · Familiarity with the coordinate plane and linear equations - · Understanding of factoring and applications of factoring in solving equations ALGEBRA I (84001) Grades 9, 10 Level - Resource Full Year - 5 credits Prerequisite: Recommendation by the Child Study Team Algebra I 8431 is a resource center replacement class that is taught in the resource center program.
 It is designed for those students who require individualized and small group instruction.
 The goals and objectives in each student's IEP will be addressed throughout the course.
 Students will be aware of the operations with algebraic symbols, solutions of linear equations and inequalities, graphing algebraic functions and elementary statistics.
 Problem solving concepts are emphasized throughout the course.
-ESSENTIALS OF ALGEBRA AND MATHEMATICAL PATTERNS Grades 9, 10 Full Year - 5 credits Prerequisite: Recommendation by the Child Study Team Essentials of Algebra and Mathematical Patterns are a resource center replacement class that is taught in the resource center program.
-The goals and objectives in each student's IEP will be addressed throughout the course.
-This course is designed for students who need additional reinforcement in number sense, arithmetic skills, basic algebra and patterns.
-The major focus is on everyday, real-world application and skilled coupled with strengthening analytical thinking skills.
-GEOMETRY HONORS (4002H) Grades 9, 10 Level - Honors Full Year - 5 credits Prerequisite: Successful completion of an Algebra I Honors course with a ≥95 average Geometry Honors provides the student with a faster, more rigorous and more in depth mode of instruction.
+GEOMETRY HONORS (4002H) Grades 9, 10 Full Year - 5 credits Prerequisite: Successful completion of an Algebra I Honors course with a ≥95 average Geometry Honors provides the student with a faster, more rigorous and more in depth mode of instruction.
 This course is intended for students with strong prior mathematical experiences.
 Fundamental algebra topics will be treated as review within the context of geometrical concepts.
 Higher order critical thinking skills and cooperative learning are fostered in an academic environment.
 At the completion of the course, the student will be able to understand the basic properties of geometric figures such as points, lines, planes, polygons and circles, reason deductively and be able to solve problems involving are, volume and coordinate geometry.
 Students are expected to read well and complete homework every night.
 Tools needed for the course are compass, protractor, ruler and scientific calculator.
 Proficiencies:

-- · Differentiate among various properties of one, two and three-dimensional figures. - \cdot Develop reasoning skills in proving theorems by applying definitions, theorems and postulates to diagrams and proofs.
-GEOMETRY (4002) Grade 9.
-10 Level - Academic Full Year - 5 credits Prerequisite: Successful completion of an Algebra I academic or honors course.
+- Differentiate among various properties of one, two and three-dimensional figures. - Develop reasoning skills in proving theorems by applying definitions, theorems and postulates to diagrams and proofs.
+GEOMETRY (4002) Grade 9, 10 Full Year - 5 credits Prerequisite: Successful completion of an Algebra I academic or honors course.
 Geometry provides the student instruction at a fast pace.
 Critical thinking skills are emphasized in a cooperative learning environment.
 At the completion of the course, the student will be able to understand the basic properties of geometric figures such as points, lines, planes, polygons and circles, reason deductively through using logic and completing proofs, and be able to solve problems involving area, volume and coordinate geometry.
 Students are expected to read and do homework every night.
 Tools needed for the course are compass, protractor, ruler and scientific calculator.
 Proficiencies: